How Powerlifting Can Improve Your Bodybuilding

 Choosing a Powerlifting Federation and MeetThere are numerous powerlifting federations that host meets across the United States; some are local while others are nation or worldwide.
 My suggestion would be to check the United States Powerlifting Association's (USPA) website, www.uspa.net, to see if they offer any meets close to where you live.
 The USPA is not the only quality federation but I suggest this federation for the following reasons:

 There is no debate or confusion concerning squat depth, bench press execution, lift requirements, meet procedure and referee expectations because everything is clearly laid out in the rulebook.
-The organization offers meets that are hosted in a profession manner, spotters are provided for safety purposes, the referees are well trained, numerous medals and awards are offered at each meet, a national database of state and national records is available on the USPA website and certificates are awarded to those that set records.
+The organization offers meets that are hosted in a professional manner, spotters are provided for safety purposes, the referees are well trained, numerous medals and awards are offered at each meet, a national database of state and national records is available on the USPA website and certificates are awarded to those that set records.

 Anyone with a federation membership can sign up for the open meets and there is a USPA National Meet in Las Vegas if your numbers qualify.
 Additionally, USPA lifters can compete at International Powerlifting League (IPL) World Meets if their numbers are high enough to qualify.